nathania-haryanto/ng-adv/Demos/07-Reusability/02-Nx/readme.md

 Test the Button:

 ```
-nx s -o demo-app
+npx nx s demo-app -o
 ```

-> Note: repate the steps in the second project
+Repate the steps in the second project in order to see a Dependency Graph where the button is used in two projects

-Show Dependency Graph

 ```
 nx dep-graph